TheWestFace/E2E-ML-Project/README.md

 We create a continous delivery codepipline to automatically deploy code changes in Github to Elastic Beanstalk instance.

 Step 1: Create AWS Elastic Beanstalk Machine and environment\
-Step 2: Create codepipeline to integrate Github repo and continue deployment to Elastic Beanstalk.
+Step 2: Create AWS CodePipeline to integrate Github repo and continue deployment to Elastic Beanstalk.